GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

   - **siteId** - _required_ - Invenco identifier for the site.
   - **hours** - _required_ - Object containing operating hours per day for the site.
 There will be seven objects - one for each day of the week.
     - **Day of the Week Abreviation** - Array containing multiple openAt and closeAt for the site.
-      - **openAt** - _if day of the week array exists this is required_ - Time the site opens represented in HHMM local time to the site location.
+      - **openAt** - _if day of the week array exists this is required_ - Time the site opens represented as HH:MM local time to the site location using 24 hour time.
-      - **closeAt** - _if day of the week array exists this is required_ - Time the site closes represented in HHMM local time to the site location.
-Times after 2400 indicates a closing time on the next day.
-For example, 2600 should be interpreted as closing at 2:00AM the following day.
+      - **closeAt** - _if day of the week array exists this is required_ - Time the site closes represented as HH:MM local time to the site location using 24 hour time.
+Times after 24:00 indicates a closing time on the next day.
+For example, 26:00 should be interpreted as closing at 2:00 AM the following day.
       - **duration** - Length in milliseconds the site is open.
   - **blankoutvideo** - Video file - including file extension - to play continuously when the site is closed.
   - **volume** - Array of volume level settings.